 “Thank you, Nevel,” Eva Marie told the boy.
 “There’s some sweet bread in the kitchen.
 Ask someone for a slice.
 Tell them I sent you.”

-The young boy grinned, bowed, then hurried out.
+The young boy grinned and bowed, then hurried out.
 “At least one group has arrived.
 If you’re feeling strong enough, let’s go to the barn,” Dali suggested.

 Together, they exited the Manor and made their way to the Square.
-It pleased Eva to see the guards closed the gates for the evening.
+It pleased Eva to see that the guards had closed the gates for the evening.
 A small fire burned to keep them warm during the evening watch.
-The brisk wind blew out some of the torches.

-Eva could see the light coming out of the barn.
-Dali pulled the door open, then shut it behind her.
+As they got closer to the barn, Eva could see the light around the edges of the door.
+Dali held it open for Eva, then closed it behind her.
 The thick boards and stacked bundles of hay around the barn kept the cold wind out.
-Near the back door were the four body boxes.
+Near the back door were the four body boxes that came from Northport.

 The young girl stood and curtsied.
-“It’s my pleasure to serve.”
+“It’s my pleasure.”